 As a part of the CXApp team, customer experience and mobile apps are always part of the conversation.
-This week I sat down with our CEO, Leon Papkoff, and had a chance to ask questions specifically regarding user experience design.
+This week we sat down with our CEO, Leon Papkoff, and had a chance to ask questions regarding user experience design.

 How does design affect customer experience when it comes to a company’s presence on mobile platforms?

 It's critically important that you have a very good user experience (UX) first.
 The way design impacts it is going to be mainly around "does it match the brand, does it match the experience that you want to have, is it memorable for the user, does it stand out and differentiate [you] amongst your competitors?".

 You want to make sure that you're able to at least have the UX make sense.
 If your customer wants to do something, if they want to know something, you must make that experience very easy, seamless and intuitive.
 That's probably the most critical thing.
 The last thing people want in mobile web or a mobile app is to bring up any roadblocks or challenges where they can't get to the next step.
 A lot of companies still suffer from that today.

 When it comes to mobile and design, making sure that things technically work and you're providing a good customer experience is still the priority.
 I don't think most companies have reached that stage where they've overcome the tech hurdles.

 I for one am constantly traveling for work or planning family vacations and if you take the travel industry for example … it collectively doesn't have a good mobile experience.
 If you think about any industry that should be really great at customer experience, it should be the travel industry.
 Companies that have figured out [the technical elements] are ahead of the curve.
 I would go with a travel or airfare [agency] where it's easier to book and check rates rather than picking one with a cool design.